Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>

 <td>
-    Sent whenever there is a spectator wanting to join a room.
+    Sent whenever a spectator wants to join a room.
 </td>

 </tr>